maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 ### Advantages Once Set Up

 Once a developer starts using Maelstrom, there are a lot of things they can do.
-Ideally, they will have access to a cluster of test runner: the bigger the better.
+Ideally, they will have access to a cluster of test runners: the bigger the better.
 This cluster should be shared by all developers on the project, and probably also with CI.